 For your brand, these blind spots are opportunities.
 If your competitor has not optimized for schema, your SEO site audit can identify those weaknesses and allow you to leapfrog them with structured content.

-With KIVA’s competitor-driven strategy and Hidden Gems feature, these gaps become easier to spot.
+With Wellows’ competitor-driven insights and citation analysis, these gaps become easy to spot.

 This is one of the most common points of confusion.
 To clarify: